tubular/sparkly/README.md

 The library simplifies usage of spark packages and externals jars by allowing you to define their importation in code rather than when launching the pyspark process.
 It was designed as a single place to define project-level dependencies and configuration.
-`SparkleContext` is inherited from the `HiveContext`, so you can use it as a regular `HiveContext`.
+`SparklyContext` is inherited from the `HiveContext`, so you can use it as a regular `HiveContext`.

 ```
-import sparkle
+import sparkly

-class MyProjectContext(sparkle.SparkleContext):
+class MyProjectContext(sparkly.SparklyContext):
     # Something that you can find on http://spark-packages.org/
     packages = [
         'org.elasticsearch:elasticsearch-spark_2.10:2.2.0',